tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 # EdgeRouter X and EdgeRouter X-SFP

-[EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) and [EdgeRoute X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) will be both identified in this document as ER-X.  We use version 1.x.
-2.x has NOT been tested however preliminary results seem to indicate no immediate issues.
+[EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) and [EdgeRoute X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) will be both identified in this document as ER-X. Tested on version 1.x of firmware, should work on 2.x as well.

 To enter configuration mode, SSH into the ER-X and enter the command `configuration`.